-- b) The advertisement should specify a time limit (minimum 10 working days) within which interested parties must express their interest in tendering.
-After the expiry of this period, invitations to tender should be sent to all the interested parties, specifying a period of not less than 15 working days for the return of tenders. - c) If a large number of tenders are likely to be received to the extent where it is very time-consuming to evaluate each in detail, it may be appropriate to ask for submissions in two parts.
-For example, by making use of a pre-tender qualification questionnaire to identify a manageable number of potential suppliers to subsequently be invited to tender.
+- a) An advertisement must be placed on Contracts Finder web site.
+No pre-qualifying questionnaires are allowed and tenders should be sent to all companies who express their interest in the tender exercise. - b) The advertisement should specify a time limit (minimum 10 working days) within which interested parties must express their interest in tendering.
+After the expiry of this period, invitations to tender should be sent to all the interested parties, specifying a period of not less than 15 working days for the return of tenders. - c) Restricted is currently only used for Category D procurements.